Oink70/VerusPaperWallet/README.md

 Also, the old paperwallet tool didn't support anything but t-Addresses and overall made it too easy for a careless user to leak his paperwallet data to a number of parties.

+A way to run this on windows - either natively or using something like Docker - is actively being worked. on.

-## Suppported types of Paperwallets
+## Paperwallet types and their properties

-All Paperwallet types share these properties:
+All Paperwallet types share these common properties:

   * Left binding margin w/ pre-marked punch-out holes
   * Date & time of document creation